-Christopher Marlowe was born in Canterbury, England in 1564.
-He was the eldest son born to his parents and very little is known of his life up until he was enrolled in school.
+Marlowe was born in Canterbury, England in 1564.
+He was the eldest son born to his parents John Marlowe and Katherine.
+Marlowe was likely to have been born a few days before his actual birthday.
+Besides, he was two months older than Shakespeare who was baptized on 26 April 1564.
+Very little is known of his life up until he was enrolled in school by age 14.

-As a young man, he attended King’s School and was later awarded a scholarship to study at Corpus Christi College, Cambridge.
-He graduated from the college in 1584, gaining a bachelor’s degree in arts.
+At the age of 14, he attended The King’s School and was later awarded a scholarship to study at Corpus Christi College, Cambridge.
+He graduated from the college in 1584, gaining a Bachelor of Arts degree.
 He intended to continue on to receive his masters, but the university required the convincing of the Privy Council to finally award it to him in 1587.
-They declared any absences he might have occurred were due to his service to Elizabeth I.
+They declared any absences he might have occurred were due to his service to Queen Elizabeth I.

 It is still unclear today what it was that Marlowe was doing for his country, or what involvement he may have had with the intelligence service.
 It is possible that he held a job with the service, in some kind of capacity as a spy, but there is no convincing evidence one way or the other.

 After graduating from school he moved to London and began his writing career.

 - Marlowe’s first play, Dido, Queen of Carthage, was published in 1594 but was written much earlier in 1585-1587.

 - It was followed by the two-part, Tamburlaine the Great.
 This play was performed on stage and is part of the greatest era of Elizabethan theatre.

 - In 1589-1590, he composed The Jew of Malta.